“If I can see further than others, it’s only because I am standing upon the shoulders of giants.”

 He was right.
 And he was especially right as it relates to finding success in the music industry.

-I’ve done hundreds of interviews with top performers in all parts of the music business on our Made it in Music Podcast, and there is one thing that all of the success stories have in common.
-Every superstar, without exception had a person in their life that became a champion for them.
+I’ve done hundreds of interviews with top performers in all parts of the music business on our Made it in Music Podcast, and there is one thing that all of the success stories have in common; every superstar, without exception – there was a person in their life that became a champion for them.

 In many cases, it turns into multiple people – multiple champions.
 But at first, it’s all about finding that one.

 In the beginning, it might be a manager.

 It might be your dad – who is willing to beat down every door with you to help you get heard.

 It might be a music publisher.

 It might be another artist who sees your potential and takes you under their wing.